Elevate Your Marketing Emails with Email Graphics + Examples

 An email design layout is pretty much just a rectangle with various grid-like elements where you add the email content.
 The rectangular layout is used because it is where people read the email (smartphone or desktop).
 You can change the layout, such as how to arrange the content or where you add media.

 Images are the most common media added to any email.
-It’s best to use your brand’s image standards to maintain consistency.
+It’s best to use your brand’s image standards and email marketing graphics to maintain consistency.
 However, if you don’t have that yet, don’t sweat it.
-You can use free stock images.
+You can use free stock images or read guides on AI email marketing tools to learn how to use it for your campaigns.
 You can also use graphics, like graphic design or illustrations.

 Videos are also good media content to add to your email.
 It can engage your subscribers.
 Plus, it will promote your business.